jmansar/kpxc-autounlock/README.md

 # KPXC auto unlock [Windows only]

 This project contains set of scripts that allow KeepassXC database to be auto unlocked on Windows startup.

+## Security

 The password for the database is encrypted with Windows Data Protection API (DPAPI) for the executing user and stored in config file.

-## Security

-The password is encrypted using Windows Data Protection API.
 DPAPI derives the encryption key from user's logon credentials.
-The encrypted password is stored in the file.

-However, it can be decrypted by any process running on the same user account.
+The stored password can be decrypted by any process running on the same user account.
+However, it *should* be protected from other users and physical access.

-So, in general **I don't recommend using these scripts** unless you really need the convenience of auto unlock.
+In general **I don't recommend using this method of unlock** unless you really need the convenience of auto unlock on login.

 ## Installation